 Prior to version 1706, fallback configurations for software update points do not support a configurable time in minutes.
 Instead, fallback behavior is limited to:

 - Fallback times (in minutes): This option is grayed out for software update points and cannot be configured.
 It is set to 120 minutes.

 - Never fallback: You can block fallback for a software update point to a neighbor boundary group when you use this configuration.

-When a client that already has a software update point fails to reach it, the client can then fallback to find another.
+When a client that already has a software update point fails to reach it, the client then falls back to find another.
 When using fallback, the client receives a list of all software update points from its current boundary group.
-If it fails to find an available server for 120 minutes, it will then fallback to its neighbor boundary groups and the default site boundary group.
-Fallback to both boundary groups happens at the same time because the software update points fallback time to neighbor groups is set to 120 minutes and cannot be changed.
+If it fails to find an available server for 120 minutes, it then falls back to its neighbor boundary groups and the default site boundary group.
+Fallback to both boundary groups happens at the same time.
+The software update point's fallback time to neighbor groups is set to 120 minutes.
+You can't change this fallback time.
 120 minutes is also the default period used for fallback to the default site boundary group.
 When a client falls back to both a neighbor and default site boundary group, the client attempts to contact software update points from the neighbor boundary group before trying to use one from the default site boundary group.

 Manually switch to a new software update point

 In addition to using fallback, you can use Client Notification to manually force a device to switch to a new software update point.

 When you switch to a new server, the devices use fallback to find that new server.
 Review your boundary group configurations.
 Ensure that your software update points are in the correct boundary groups before you start this change.